sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_1.md

 4. What **data** does the paper use?

+To explore their research question, the data was extracted data from different projects.
+Since the projects used different methods and tools for their reviews, the authors had to use different ways to extract the data from each project:
+* Lucent (comparison data): They collected self-report data from reviewers on a compiler project by attending inspection meetings.
+* 6 OSS projects (comparison data): Review data of Apache, Subversion, Linux, FreeBSD, KDE and Gnome was extracted form mailing lists.
+* Microsoft data (new data): They extracted the data from the CodeFlow tool which centrally stores all data about code reviews by building a service to mine the required information: Who created the review, which are the modified files, how many changes were submitted, comments of reviewers, who signed off.
+* Google Chrome and Android (new data): From these projects they gathered information about authors and reviewer’s activity, files changed, comments made and dates of submission and completion by querying the Gerrit servers.
+* AMD (new data): They extracted a summary of the data from the used CodeCollaborator tool.
+The problem of this data was, that it didn’t contain all the required parameters of review for the exploration.
+For example, the number of comments per review was missing.

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?